Principal – Mark McAuliffe

-Clare is specialised as a town planning and environment lawyer, however since joining McAuliffe Legal, Clare has developed an interest in general litigation and commercial law.
-She has also gained experience in a range of matters including drafting, family law, wills and estates and personal injury matters.
+Clare is specialised as a town planning and environment lawyer, however since joining McAuliffe Legal, Clare has developed an interest in family law, general litigation and commercial law.
+She has also gained experience in a range of matters including lease drafting, wills and estates and personal injury matters.

 Her experience in the planning area includes working on numerous litigations, development and subdivision proposals, appeals to the State Administrative Tribunal, land use conflict resolution, planning, building and health prosecution proceedings, as well as drafting planning laws and policy.

 Clare has been involved in a range of environmental matters including clearance of native vegetation, threatened flora and fauna, project referral requirements under various local, state and commonwealth laws, noise regulations, contaminated sites and water licensing.